Ayush-Aditya/NXP_AIM_INDIA_2025_MY_REPO/README.md

 # NXP\_AIM\_INDIA\_2025\_MY\_REPO 🚀

-This repository tracks my development on the NXP Autonomous Inventory Management (AIM) Challenge — building a B3RB rover that autonomously navigates warehouse shelves, decodes QR codes, and identifies objects using YOLOv5 + ROS 2.
+This repository tracks my development and custom enhancements for the **NXP Autonomous Inventory Management (AIM) Challenge 2025**.
+The goal is to build an autonomous B3RB rover that:

+* Navigates warehouse environments
+* Decodes QR codes
+* Detects shelf objects using YOLOv5 (quantized TFLite)
+* Publishes inventory and shelf metadata using ROS 2

 ---